Skip to main content

 Figure 9.11.
 A star-shaped domain with respect to \(p\text{.}\)

 Notice the difference between star-shaped and convex.
-A convex domain is star-shaped, but a star-shaped domain need not be convex.
+Convex implies star-shaped, but a star-shaped domain need not be convex.

 The condition on the derivatives of \(\omega\) is precisely the condition that the second partial derivatives commute.
 That is, if \(df = \omega\text{,}\) and \(f\) is twice continuously differentiable, then